chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 ExprList --> (LetExpr ;)*
 ```
 This is because rustlr generates an internal non-terminal to represent the right-hand side `*` expression and assigns it type `Vec<LBox<Expr<'lt>>>`.
-It then recognizes that this is the only symbol on the
+It then recognizes that this is a pass-thru case: the only symbol on the
 right, which is of the same type as the left-hand side nonterminal `ExprList`
 as declared.
 This rule will be given an action equivalent to
 `ExprList --> (Expr ;)*:v {v}`